Platform9 2.3 Release Notes

 - Ensures the cluster CA survives cluster node failures

 - Required for secure, highly-available clusters coming in 2.4

 - Users can authenticate with the Kubernetes API using their Keystone identities

 5. Bug fixes and product improvements

 This release also contains a number of performance optimizations and bug-fixes that should result in a better user experience for your Platform9 cloud platform!

-- WARNING: Once a host in a Neutron environment is de-authorized from Platform9, the workloads on that host will lose network connectivity, even though the VM data itself remains untouched.
+- Once a host in a Neutron environment is de-authorized from Platform9, the workloads on that host will lose network connectivity, even though the VM data itself remains untouched.

-- WARNING: A limited set of Pods and Volumes are erased during a cluster upgrade.
+- A limited set of Pods and Volumes are erased during a cluster upgrade.
 Please see our support article for details.

 - If your application calls the Kubernetes API server and uses a Kubernetes Service Account, a cluster upgrade will invalidate the tokens your application uses to authenticate itself with the API server.
 Please see our instructions on refreshing the tokens.
 This issue will not affect upgrades from 2.3 onward.